 If you would like to apply for a Bachelor's degree programme at Weihenstephan-Triesdorf University of Applied Sciences, your international higher education entrance qualification certificates are subject to a preliminary review (Preliminary Review Documentation - VPD) by uni-assist.

 Uni-assist checks your international higher education entrance qualification certificates and converts the grades obtained into the equivalent German grades.
-Uni-assist will also tell you whether you can study all subjects or only certain subjects (i.e. whether you have a general or a subject-specific higher education entrance qualification), or whether you must pass the entrance examination (Feststellungsprüfung) at a Studienkolleg prior to application for a university place (for a degree programme at our university of applied sciences we recommend preparing for and taking the university entrance examination at the Studienkolleg Coburg).
+Uni-assist will also tell you whether you can study all subjects or only certain subjects (i.e. whether you have a general or a subject-specific higher education entrance qualification), or whether you must pass the final assessment exam (Feststellungsprüfung) at a Studienkolleg prior to application for a university place (for a degree programme at our university of applied sciences we recommend preparing for and taking the final assessment exam at the Studienkolleg Coburg).

 Also, if available:

 *Certified copies of these documents in their original language are required.
-If the original language of the documents is a language other than German or English, a certified translation of the documents must also be submitted.
+If the original language of the documents is a language other than German or English, they have to be translated by a court-certified translator.
+Please submit then a certified translation of the original and of the translation.

 c/o uni-assist e.V.